billytaipei101/Yieh_Corp/content/en/_index.en.md

 ---
-title: "Welcome to Yieh Corp (English)"
+title: "Welcome to x Corp (English)"
 ---

 This is the English homepage content.
 You can add your English content here, modify sections, etc.